inscist/api-guidelines/Guidelines.md

 For examples on use of OPTIONS, see [preflighting CORS cross-domain calls][cors-preflight].

 ### 7.5.
 Standard request headers
-The table of request headers below SHOULD be used by Microsoft REST API Guidelines services.
+The table of request headers below SHOULD be used by Inscist REST API Guidelines services.
 Using these headers is not mandated, but if used they MUST be used consistently.

 All header values MUST follow the syntax rules set forth in the specification where the header field is defined.